-Structural Equation Modeling (SEM) is a multivariate statistical analysis technique that uses two or more structural [cause-effect] equations to model and analyze multivariate relationships whereby researchers can estimate multiple and interrelated dependence in a single analysis.
+Structural Equation Modeling (SEM), a multivariate statistical analysis technique, uses two or more structural [cause-effect] equations to model and analyze multivariate relationships in which researchers can estimate multiple and interrelated dependence in a single analysis.
 As specified on the syllabus, SEM “allows for an intuitive graphical representation of complex networks of relationships.
 Complex relationships are common in STEM fields from molecular scales (gene pathways) to entire ecosystems, and often include direct and indirect relationships, mediation, and explanatory variables that are correlated.
 SEM can be used to represent and test hypothesized cause-effect pathways, as well as “include unobserved ’latent’ variables or pool effects of multiple variables into ‘composite’ variables.
 When done well, SEM allows users to test multivariate cause-effect relationships and holistically understand complex processes.
 SEM can also help develop new hypotheses to be targeted with experiments.”

 The course description is as follows: